mihaicris-adoreme/cordial-ios-sdk/README.md

 ## Multiple Push Notification Providers
 Cordial SDK supports multiple push notification providers in your app if the app uses `UserNotifications` framework (available since iOS 10).

 It allows to use several notification providers in a single app simultaneously.
 This requires your application to configure itself for push notifications and let Cordial SDK display and track notifications that were sent by Cordial.
-To allow Cordial SDK to display and track push notifications sent by Cordial, the application should send APNS token to Cordial SDK once received and use a specific piece of code shown below in several parts of your application.
+To allow Cordial SDK to display and track push notifications sent by Cordial, the application should send APNs token to Cordial SDK once received and use a specific piece of code shown below in several parts of your application.

 By default Cordial SDK is set up as the only push notification provider for your application.
 This behavior can be changed using `pushesConfiguration` option which can take one of the two values `SDK` or `APP`.
 In order to enable multiple notification providers set `CordialApiConfiguration.pushesConfiguration` to `APP` and call it from `AppDelegate.didFinishLaunchingWithOptions`: